AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleClassLibType/README.md

 RoleClassLibType Class
 ======================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'RoleClassLib' which is a Container element for a hierarchy of Role class definitions wrapped into [RoleFamilyType][1].
+This Class is a wrapper for the CAEXElement 'RoleClassLib' which is a Container element for a hierarchy of Role class definitions wrapped into [RoleFamilyType][1].
 CAEX supports multiple role class libraries.

 Inheritance Hierarchy